sachin-vish91/Bayesian_optimization/README.md

 # Bayesian_optimization
+Bayesian optimization using Gaussian Processes.
-One place to optimize the hyper parameters for any Machine learning algorithm
+One place to optimize the hyper parameters for any Machine learning algorithm.